jovotech/jovo-framework/docs/04_app-logic/01_routing/README.md

     'HelpIntent',
 ];

-// Use the setter
-app.setIntentsToSkipUnhandled(myIntentsToSkipUnhandled);

-// Use setConfig
+// Use constructor
 const config = {
     intentsToSkipUnhandled: myIntentsToSkipUnhandled,
     // Other configurations
 };

+// Use the setter
+app.setIntentsToSkipUnhandled(myIntentsToSkipUnhandled);
 ```

 In the below example, if a person answers to the first question with "Help," it is not going to `'Unhandled'`, but to the global `'HelpIntent'`: